 - Squat with your heels on 10lbs plates (not ideal if you plan to lift any significant amount of load)

 - Invest in a pair of squat shoes.
 These shoes will have a higher heel, which is optimal for squatting .

 For women, I recommend the Reebok Legacy Lifter.
 Click link to check price on Amazon.

 If you have tight hips, then when you squat deeper your pelvis will fail to maintain a neutral position.

-With tight hips, as you increase the range of motion, your pelvis will ‘dump under you’ and your low back will start to round.
-This is known as a ‘posterior pelvic tilt’ or ‘butt wink’.
+With tight hips, as you increase the range of motion, your pelvis will ‘dump under you' and your low back will start to round (a common squat mistake).
+This is known as a ‘posterior pelvic tilt' or ‘butt wink'.
 The result is that the sheer force of the squat shift to your lumbar spine (low back).
 So not only will your hips feel restricted by going deeper, it can actually lead to injury over time.